 Recommended Vegan Restaurant Afia Organics

-Place to stay Five to Five Hotel
+A place to stay Five to Five Hotel

 Lesotho, South Africa

 The Drakensberg Escarpment is a dramatic area of cliffs and columns, and on this trek, you will be ascending several of its peaks, some above 3000 meters.
 The traverse will take you to the highest points in South and Southern Africa, Mafadi (in South Africa) and Thabana Ntanyana (in Lesotho).
-The area is the source of many of South African rivers, and you may also see the local Basotho herdsmen of Lesotho, with their animals.
+The area is the source of many South African rivers, and you may also see the local Basotho herdsmen of Lesotho, with their animals.
 You are unlikely to encounter any other trekkers, though.

 Recommended Vegan Restaurant No. 7 Restaurant

-Place to stay Maliba Mountain Lodge
+A place to stay Maliba Mountain Lodge

 Monkeyland Primate Sanctuary, Knysna, South Africa

-At Monkeyland, the emphasis on searching for the primates, and the reward is to see the various species as they are meant to be free and in a natural habitat.
+At Monkeyland, the emphasis is on searching for the primates, and the reward is to see the various species as they are meant to be free and in a natural habitat.
 The transfer of information about these fascinating creatures enhances your visit to the sanctuary during a safari.
-The safaris are conducted by multi-lingual game rangers and are fun, exciting and educational.
+The safaris are conducted by multi-lingual game rangers and are fun, exciting, and educational.
 On the guided safaris, you can expect to see a variety of primates, ranging from the Gibbons of Asia to the Lemurs of Madagascar.
 More than 700 primates live at the sanctuary.
 During the guided tours, knowledgeable rangers will tell you all about the fascinating primates as you encounter them.

 Recommended Vegan Restaurant East Head Cafe

-Place to stay Orange Inn Knysna
+A place to stay Orange Inn Knysna

 Nyungwe National Park, Rwanda

-Primate tracking tops most visitors list, but it is worth lingering a little longer for those with time to relax and take in the primal atmosphere.
+Primate tracking tops most visitors’ lists, but it is worth lingering a little longer for those with time to relax and take in the primal atmosphere.
 Botanists will marvel at the 1,068 plant species and 140 orchids.
 The birdwatching is among the best in Africa with 322 birds species including Red-collared Babbler and 29 other Albertine Rift Endemic species.
 Butterflies are also a common sight, with at least 120 species.

 Recommended Vegan Restaurant & Place to stay One & Only Nyungwe House